| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 2.F.
 Control Quantity

-Big quantities are stimulus to overeating.
+Big quantities are subjected to overeating.
 Food weight reduction can be done by:

-• Eating food in bowls instead of eating off packets.
+• Eating food in bowls instead of eating from the packets.

-• Sharing a big meal into a little meal and more frequently.
+• Sharing a big meal into a smaller one and more frequently to be taken.

 • Check the food labels of serving sizes.